 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Sales tax exemptions are applied at the time of purchase for your solar system.
-Property tax exemptions allow you to exclude the value that your solar panels add when you're calculating the amount of property tax you need to pay on your home.
+- Tax Exemptions: Sales tax exemptions are applied at the point of sale for your solar panels.
+Property tax exemptions allow you to ignore the value that your solar panels add when you calculate how much property tax you need to pay on your home.

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives might be the first thing that comes to mind.
-An incentive that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+When thinking about solar incentives, you likely think of federal incentives first.
+A federal incentive many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
 This incentive is a tax credit for a certain percentage of the cost of your solar system.

-The ITC can be applied to the total cost of installing a solar system, including the panels themselves as well as accessories, equipment and labor.
-This credit can be claimed for panels installed after January 1, 2006 on a primary or secondary residence that you own, as long as it is located in the United States.
-From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
+The ITC is applied to the total cost of solar panel installation, including the panels themselves as well as labor, accessories and equipment.
+You can claim this credit for panels installed after January 1, 2006 on a primary or secondary residence located in the United States that you own.
+Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
 There is no maximum amount you can claim.

-To best understand how the ITC may apply to you, call your local De Witt solar panel installation expert and ask for more information.
+To better understand how the ITC may apply to your situation, get in touch with your local De Witt solar panel installation expert and ask for more information.

 Click here to learn more about the new Inflation Reduction Act.
-The best way to understand how the new Clean Energy Credit might apply to you is to reach out to your local De Witt solar panel installers with your questions.
+To understand how the new Clean Energy Credit might apply to you, speak with your local De Witt solar installers.

 State & Local Solar Incentives

-Some solar incentives are often also provided at the state and local level.
-As with federal incentives, these might include tax credits, rebates and more.
-Certain incentives are ongoing, while others may only be available for a limited time.
-These incentives may be provided by your county or municipality, or by the New York government.
+Federal solar incentives are not your only option; tax credits, rebates and more are often offered at the state and local level.
+Some incentives are ongoing, while others are only available for a limited time.
+Solar incentives might be offered by your county or municipality, or by the New York government.